-If you flip your food over to read the ingredients or hunt for the label inside your clothes instead of the hang-tag, then you’ve probably asked this question.
+If you flip your food over to read the ingredients or hunt for the label inside your clothes instead of the hang-tag after you’ve taken them off their pegboard shelves, then you’ve probably asked this question.
 So, really, what separates food from apparel here?
 Why can’t the fair trade seal of approval on a chocolate bar not be put on a dress?

 For starters, let’s look at the fair trade model.
 At face value, I think most of us recognize that fair trade stands for ethical treatment of workers.
 That’s the beauty of the model: accessibility to the mainstream.
 As fair trade has grown, however, many argue that it’s bent to corporate interests and softened its stance on workers’ rights.
 Still, no one can discredit the progress its made in motivating consumers to take action on a social issue – all through a simple food label.